syncfusion-content/flutter-docs/Flutter/chart/selection.md

 ## Customizing the segments

-You can customize the segements using the below properties.
+You can customize the segments using the below properties.

 * [`selectedColor`]() - used to change the background color of selected segment.
 * [`unselectedColor`]() - used to change the background color of unselected segment.